11th April 2019

 Some charities might need a bit more help when it comes to their HR and payroll.
 Using HR and payroll software to help manage these processes can free up time for those involved to focus on other important things and ensure that it is managed correctly and easily.
 Outsourcing payroll is also a great way to take away the stress of payroll and you can feel safe in knowing that it is being handled by trusted payroll professionals, freeing up more of your employees’ time to focus on other important things.

-FMP Global is an NCVO trusted supplier to the charity sector and provide payroll and HR services to many charities across the UK.
+IRIS FMP is an NCVO trusted supplier to the charity sector and provide payroll and HR services to many charities across the UK.